rqhua/ProjectPermissions/README.md

 Instead, you can left null **HashMap\<String, String> tvStrings** and the system get the default value.

-## DO NOT FORGET TO INCLUDE THE PERMISSION THAT YOU WANT TO REQUEST, IN YOUR MANIFEST FILE!!
+## DO NOT FORGET TO INCLUDE THE PERMISSIONS THAT YOU WANT TO REQUEST, IN YOUR MANIFEST FILE!!